Tom Ripley: Adaptations

 Highsmith's first three Ripley novels have been adapted into films.
 The Talented Mr. Ripley was filmed as Purple Noon (French: Plein Soleil) in 1960, starring Alain Delon as Ripley, and under its original title in 1999, starring Matt Damon.
 Ripley Under Ground was adapted into a 2005 film, starring Barry Pepper.
 Ripley's Game was filmed in 1977 as The American Friend, starring Dennis Hopper, and under its original title in 2002, starring John Malkovich.

 The Ripley novels have also been adapted for television and radio.
 The Talented Mr. Ripley was adapted for a January 1956 episode of the anthology television series Studio One, and Jonathan Kent played Ripley in a 1982 episode of The South Bank Show titled "Patricia Highsmith: A Gift for Murder", dramatizing segments of Ripley Under Ground.
 In 2009, BBC Radio 4 adapted all five Ripley novels with Ian Hart as Ripley.

 In 2015, The Hollywood Reporter announced that a group of production companies were planning a television series based on the novels.
 The following year, Deadline Hollywood announced that the series would be written by Neil Cross, having been in development at Endemol Shine Studios for over a year.
 In 2019, the show was ordered to series at Showtime, with actor Andrew Scott playing the lead role and writer-director Steven Zaillian replacing Cross.
 In 2023, the series had moved to Netflix now simply titled Ripley.
 The series premiered in April 2024, with Scott receiving critical praise and a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for his performance as Ripley.

 Of the Ripley portrayals that Highsmith saw, she praised Delon's performance in Purple Noon as "excellent" and described Jonathan Kent as "perfect".
 She initially disliked Hopper's Ripley in The American Friend, but changed her mind after seeing the film a second time, feeling that he had captured the essence of the character.
 In Joanna Murray Smith's 2014 play, Switzerland, Tom Ripley comes to life and visits Highsmith, planning to kill her.
 In the 2014 Sydney Theatre Company premiere production, he was portrayed by Eamon Farren.

 In Kim Newman's novel Dracula Cha Cha Cha (also published as Judgment of Tears: Anno Dracula 1959) (1998), Tom Ripley is a supporting character working at the Italian estate of Count Dracula, while plotting to steal vast amounts of wealth from his vampire employer.

+The upcoming film A Talent for Murder sees Highsmith (played by Helen Mirren) being approached to write a new Ripley novel.